 The Company is party to certain management and consulting contracts.
-These contracts contain minimum commitments of approximately \$233,000 as of September 30, 2024 (December 31, 2023 - \$45,360), with regards to termination pay and additional contingent payments of approximately \$545,000 upon the occurrence of a change of control.
-As a triggering event has not taken place, the contingent payments have not been reflected in the condensed interim consolidated financial statements.
+These contracts contain minimum commitments of approximately \$582,000 as of December 31, 2024 (December 31, 2023 - \$45,360), with regards to termination pay and additional contingent payments of approximately \$641,000 upon the occurrence of a change of control.
+As a triggering event has not taken place, the contingent payments have not been reflected in these consolidated financial statements.

-The Company has future lease payments related to the Cebolleta property payable annual until 2029.
+The Company has future lease payments related to the Cebolleta property payable annually until 2029.